NeighborhoodGuard/communityview/CommunityView/doc/InstallCVDedicated.md

 ### Overview

 Broadly speaking, the installation process consists of the following steps:
-1. Install Ubuntu Server 16.04 LTS on your (virtual or physical) machine.
+1. Install Ubuntu Server 16.04, 18.04 or 20.04
+on your (virtual or physical) machine.
 2. Configure the machine with appropriate disk storage.
+3. Configure the firewall.
-3. Download the CommunityView software.
+4. Download the CommunityView software.
-4. Create and edit the `cvserver.conf` file, which provides the configuration information for the installation.
+5. Create and edit the `cvserver.conf` file, which provides the configuration information for the installation.
-5. Run the `confcvserver.sh` script to install, configure and run all necessary software for a ComunityView server.
+6. Run the `confcvserver.sh` script to install, configure and run all necessary software for a ComunityView server.

-### 1. Install Ubuntu Server 16.04 LTS
+### 1. Install Ubuntu Server 16.04, 18.04 or 20.04

 There are many tutorials and guides to installing the Ubuntu server software on the Web.
-Search for "install ubuntu server 16.04" using your favorite search engine to find them.
-The official Ubuntu tutorial is here: [https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604).
+Search for "install ubuntu server" using your favorite search engine to find them.

-After installing a fresh Ubuntu Server 16.04 (or any Linux system), it's a good idea to bring the system up to date with the latest system software.
+After installing a Ubuntu Server 16.04, 18.04 or 20.04,
+it's a good idea
+to bring the system up to date with the latest system software.
 To do this, log into the server and execute the following two commands: